 Elite kickers fall broadly into one of two categories.
 The first type batters the opponent into submission or scores fight changing single connections by means of raw attributes—speed and power.
 Some of the greatest kickers in combat sports history have fallen into this category.
 Enormous power kickers like Yodsanklai and Nokweed Devy in Muay Thai.
 Speed kickers like Buakaw in Muay Thai and kickboxing, or Rafael Fiziev and Edson Barboza in mixed martial arts.
 Cro Cop’s kicking success was built entirely on the speed and power of his back leg and the constant threat of the double attack with his left straight.
 The common theme of these kickers was that their physical attributes allowed them to slam basic techniques in and fill gaps in the opponent’s defence much quicker than anticipated, or blast that defence and not care.

-Then there is a second type of kicker whose success does not rely being too powerful or too fast.
+Then there is a second type of kicker whose success does not rely solely being too powerful or too fast.
 These are fighters who accept that you might see the kick coming, and use that to build into more varied offence.
 Think of Alexander Volkanovski and Israel Adesanya using the step up inside low kick to get the opponent to react to the preliminary step, or our beloved Yothin obviously stepping into his right low kick, to make the opponent check each time they see the step and not when they see the kick.

 Jonathan Haggerty and Yuki Yoza are both kickers who use their kicks to set traps and build their offence as the fight progresses.
 Neither is lacking for speed or power, but their styles do not stop at the opponent’s defence, they contort themselves around it.